 Match the blade to the material.
 The saw ships with a general-purpose demolition blade.
 For pruning green wood, use a pruning-specific blade (Milwaukee AX, Milwaukee 6 TPI wood/nail).
 For cutting metal pipe, use a bi-metal blade at 14-18 TPI.
 Blades are $5-$12 each and make a 40-50% difference in cut speed per material.
 Keep two or three types in the kit bag.

 Bare tool vs kit.
 If you already own a matching platform battery (20V MAX, 18V LXT, M18), buy bare tool and save $30-$40.
-If you are starting fresh, check for kits -- the DeWalt DCS380P1 (bare tool + one 5.0Ah battery + charger) runs around $179 and is often better value than buying separately.
+If you are starting fresh, check for kits -- the DeWalt DCS380P1 (bare tool + one 5.0Ah battery + charger) runs around its current retailer price and is often better value than buying separately.

 FAQ